cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 Hence it is recommended reading from the beginning to the end.
 However, it is not a tutorial for beginner programmers, but assumes - just like we are doing here - that you already know the basic concepts from some other context.

-During the first two lectures, we will go through some parts of the tutorial and demonstrate them with live coding and quizzes.
-But we will not cover everything in the lectures, and we recommend that you read both this chapter and the tutorial itself.
-So once again: the sections below are just pointers to further reading and practice.

 ### 3.1.
 Tutorial 1: Whetting your appetite

 There is one point we want to raise: the chapter says that "Python also offers much more error checking than C".